 In the Manual Input window under the Feed stream, enter Equity, Bid, BidSize, Ask, and AskSize data and click send.

-In the Application Output view, observe a tuple emitted on the ReadAdapterDataOut stream indicating that the WebSocket Client Read adapter successfully read data from the server.
+In the Output Streams view, observe a tuple emitted on the ReadAdapterDataOut stream indicating that the WebSocket Client Read adapter successfully read data from the server.
 Also notice that on the WebSocketDataIn stream, a tuple is entered with the Data field reading

 This data was written by an adapterfollowed by the data entered in the manual input window.
 This indicates that the WebSocket Client Write adapter successfully wrote data to the server.